 Did you know that approximately 80% of all new products launched each year fail?

-Whether you are developing a new product or your own version of an existing one, having a sound development process makes the job easier, is less stressful, and increases the likelihood of success.
+Whether you are developing a new product or your version of an existing one, having a good development process makes the job easier, is less stressful, and increases the likelihood of success.

-Keep in mind that having a development process is just as important for a service business as it is for physical products.
+Keep in mind that having a development process is just as crucial for a service business as for physical products.

 The product development process can be broken down into seven phases:

 - Sales and Marketing

 Let’s take an in-depth look at each one.

 Product Development Process Phase 1: The Idea

 Sometimes, an idea for a new product appears out of thin air like a stroke of genius.
 But how can you know for sure?

 These questions can help you determine the viability of your new product idea: